CodeofRahul/Apples_Journey_to_Carbon_Neutrality_by_2030/README.md

 ![Corporate Emission by fiscal year](https://github.com/CodeofRahul/Apples_Journey_to_Carbon_Neutrality_by_2030/assets/143285125/c5f60fbf-9e6c-4a12-9e7e-5e4fb28d72ae)

+In above "Corporate Emission by fiscal year" Line graph can be seen continuosly down trend from 2019 in corporate emission but after 2021 it has started increasing.

 ![Product life cycle Emission by fiscal year](https://github.com/CodeofRahul/Apples_Journey_to_Carbon_Neutrality_by_2030/assets/143285125/57967ab9-68de-43ec-a264-e835a18e652d)

-- We can see continuous downtrend in Year wise product life cycle Emission that will help company towards their goal.
+"Product life cycle Emission by Fiscal year" graph shows continuos improvement of company in decreasing emissions of product life cycle.

 ## Suggestions